 UT Container Services

-These services can be used to deploy Docker container-based applications on a highly-available run-time platform, managed by ITS.
+DEM can be used to deploy and run Docker container-based applications on a highly-available platform, managed by UT Information Technology Services (ITS).

 DEM is an on-campus “platform as a service”, which may be used by a software development team to deploy and manage applications; each application comprising a group of one or more cooperating Docker containers.
 In contrast to the Managed Container Environment offering, DEM is a multi-tenant environment with container isolation between applications.